Opinion | Would a well-run private company tolerate behavior like Andrew Cuomo’s?

 Should the standard be lower for those who hold public office and the public trust?
 That is the central question that must be addressed in the developing scandal over allegations that New York Gov. Andrew M. Cuomo (D) sexually harassed two women — Lindsey Boylan and Charlotte Bennett — who used to work for him.
-The allegations come as Mr. Cuomo is under separate fire over the state’s response to coronavirus cases in nursing homes and whether nursing home deaths were underreported to avoid federal scrutiny.
+The allegations come as Mr. Cuomo is also under fire over the state’s response to coronavirus cases in nursing homes and whether nursing home deaths were underreported to avoid federal scrutiny.

 After the New York Times detailed Ms. Bennett’s claims — those of Ms. Boylan, which Mr. Cuomo has denied, had been raised earlier — Mr. Cuomo tried to set his own conditions for investigation of the charges by calling in a former federal judge with ties to one of his advisers.
 Under mounting pressure, including from Democratic allies, he agreed to refer the matter to New York Attorney General Letitia James.
 She said she will hire and deputize an outside law firm and has promised “a rigorous and independent investigation.”
 It is in the interest of all parties — the two women, Mr. Cuomo and the residents of New York — that the investigation be fair, transparent and timely.